College of Business > Student Resources > Business Student FAQs

 On-Campus (P): You are expected to attend class in-person, on campus at the class time and place scheduled.
 Faculty members are unlikely to record classes.

-Flex (FL): Classes are presented synchronously and you choose whether to attend each class session in-person or online.
+Flex (FL): Classes are presented synchronously and in-person, but if you are unable to be physically present for a given class you may access it live and online.
 With either choice you are expected to participate in class at the specific time scheduled.
-Faculty members may record sessions to allow students to review material presented.
+Faculty members may or may not record sessions to allow students to review material presented, and will set attendance and participation requirements.

 Online Hybrid (OH): Your classes will be entirely online; class time will be a blend of synchronous meetings, which you are expected to participate in at the scheduled time, and asynchronous recorded learning, which you can view at your convenience.
 Faculty members may record synchronous sessions to allow students to review material presented.